mCrozzoli/The-Intersection-of-Democracy-and-Morality-A-Used-Car-Data-Analysis/README.md

-# used_cars_for_political_prediction
-Based on a used cars data set, is it possible to predict which political party is going to win the elections?

-This political prediction based on a used cars data set was a part of my final assigment for the Data Mining subject at IT University in Copenhagen.

-The main project aimed to predict the best moment ot buy or sell a used car, which drove interesting conclusions that you can read on the assigment's paper.

-The political prediction came as a fun and interesting add-on to the assigment, where morality and democracy where tied to a used cars data base.
-We knew in advance that we were not going to have any conclusive results, but the implications and the logic work around this task was interesting enough to try.

-This is the intro to seccion III in the paper.

-POLITICAL PREDICTION FROM CAR MARKET.
-To buy a car represents in many ways a standpoint in one’s beliefs; electric or gasoline, family size, big or compact, luxurious or cost-efficient, comfort or performance?
-These parameters represent an ethical perspective; some of the same perspectives we think about when we vote in democracy.
-So as a group we wondered: based on the used cars listed for a specific state, is it possible to predict which political party is going to win the elections?

-READ the paper for more :) and if you are runnin the code check for the path of the CSV files
+# Can Used Cars Data Set Predict Political Elections?

+As a final project for the Data Mining course at the IT University of Copenhagen, we explored whether a used cars data set could be used to predict which political party would win an election.
+Our main goal was to identify the optimal timing for buying or selling a used car, but we wanted to add a fun and interesting twist to the assignment by examining the intersection between democracy and morality with a used car database.

+Although we did not expect to find any conclusive results, we were intrigued by the logic and implications of this task.
+We documented our findings and insights in the paper, including the interesting conclusions we drew about the best timing for buying or selling a used car.

+In Section III of the paper, we delve into our political prediction experiment.
+We noted that purchasing a car is a reflection of one's values and beliefs, and we wondered if this could also apply to voting in elections.
+Specifically, we examined the used cars listed for a particular state to determine if there was a correlation between the type of car and the political party that won the election.

+If you're interested in learning more about our project and results, we invite you to read our paper.